krmboya/ssitegen/README.md

   ssitegen - generate a static site

 # SYNOPSIS
-  ssitegen [ file ... ]
+  ssitegen [-h] [-i]

 # DESCRIPTION
-  Ssitegen generates html files used to serve a website from corresponding files written in markdown.
+  ssitegen generates html files used to serve a website from corresponding files written in markdown.